 In forest ecosystems, the ecosystem will evolve as plants that germinate or grow in the right places will naturally thrive, while others feed the system.
 An important part of organic gardening is, of course, finding the right plants for the right places.

 It is important to recognise, however, that forests also incorporate an element of chance.
 Embrace chance and you will often find that all sorts of beneficial interactions and unexpected yields pop up.
 For example, self-seeded weeds can be a boon for you as well as the wildlife.
 So do not always yank them up at the first opportunity.

 Sometimes, simply allowing nature to take its course can be a wonderful way to begin in establishing a forest garden.
-This might involve allowing wind-borne saplings to take root, or a ground cover of resilient native plants to form between plants we have chosen.
+This might involve allowing wind-borne saplings to take root, or resilient native plants to form between plants we have chosen.

 By Promoting Natural Biodiversity